Bigg Boss 16: Exclusive! Shiney Ahuja to participate in the show?

 The makers are coming back with a new season and the preparation is on and they have already approached many celebrities for the show.

-As per sources, Shiney Ahuja has been approached for the show and the talks are on between the makers and the actor though there is no confirmation for the same.
+As per sources, Shiney Ahuja has been approached for the show and talks are on between the makers and the actor though there is no confirmation on the same.

 Every season the actor’s name has popped up as a possible contestant for the show but things never worked and he wasn’t a part of the show.

-The actor hasn’t been seen in many project for a long time and his fans miss watching him on screen.
+The actor hasn’t been seen in any project for a long time and his fans miss watching him on screen.

 If there is any truth to this news, it would be interesting to see Shiny as a contestant on the show.